bumped/bumped/docs/commands/add.md

 info	: Current version is '2.0.0'.
 ```

-The version is setted to 2.0.0 because it's the major version between all the configuration files.
+The version is set to `2.0.0` because it's the major version between all the configuration files.